 Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 Running your own business can provide financial and personal freedom.
 However, if anything goes wrong, you could be left seriously out of pocket.
 There is a range of different types of business insurance available.
 Depending on what sector your business operates in, you can take out an insurance policy to give you and any employees peace of mind.

 What does business insurance cover include?

-If you employ members of staff, even part-time, you must make sure to have employer’s liability cover in place.
-If a current or former staff member brings a claim against your business – for example for unfair dismissal, or injury – this type of cover will cover the costs.
+If you employ members of staff, even part-time, you must make sure to have the employer’s liability cover in place.
+If a current or former staff member brings a claim against your business – for example for unfair dismissal or injury – this type of cover will cover the costs.
 The minimum level of cover required is £5million.

 Business interruption insurance